mayTkhin24/couchers/app/backend/readme.md

 This is the backend for Couchers.org built in Python.
 The React web frontend and React Native apps make API calls to it using [gRPC](https://grpc.io/) which are defined via [Protocol Buffers](https://protobuf.dev/).
 The business logic manipulates a [PostgreSQL](https://www.postgresql.org/) database via [SQLAlchemy](https://www.sqlalchemy.org/).
 Geospatial features are provided by the [PostGIS extension](https://postgis.net/).

-*Readme last updated: 2024/09/11.*
+*Readme last updated: 2024/11/14.*

 ## Quick Start

 *These instructions should work directly on Linux and macOS.
 If you are using Windows, please [install Ubuntu via WSL2](https://documentation.ubuntu.com/wsl/en/latest/guides/install-ubuntu-wsl2/), then follow these instructions inside Ubuntu.*

 You need Docker engine installed.
-Please refer to the [Docker install documentation](https://docs.docker.com/engine/install/) for how to get it.
+Please refer to the [Docker install documentation](https://docs.docker.com/engine/install/) for how to set it up.

 Next, run the follwoing commands to get up and running: